Skip to footer content

 IronWord is a .NET Word library that allows developers to generate and edit DOCX files without requiring Microsoft Office dependencies.

-How can I use IronWord to create fillable forms in C#?
+How can you use IronWord to create fillable forms in C#?

-You can use IronWord to create fillable forms in C# by programmatically building form templates, which ensures consistency and saves time in processing Word documents.
+You can use IronWord to create fillable forms in C# by programmatically building form templates with table-based layouts and placeholder text fields, then replacing placeholders with actual data at runtime.

 Why is creating fillable form templates beneficial?